 Barossa Distilling Co Native Botanicals

-We’re committed to using native botanicals and love the decadent, interesting and experimental flavours we’ve been able to achieve in our gins.
+We’re committed to using native botanicals and love the decadent, interesting and experimental flavours achieved in our gins.
 Whether it’s macadamia, lemon myrtle, salt bush, lilly pilly, citrus or native currants, all our botanicals are harmoniously in check to create a distinctively South Australian Gin.

 South Australian Gin

-We’re proud of the unique flavour combinations we’ve crafted, but especially love that our gins highlight two industries that are increasingly important to South Australia in particular – South Australian citrus and South Australian wine.
+We’re proud of the unique flavour combinations we’ve crafted.
+But we especially love that our gins highlight two industries that are increasingly important to South Australia in particular – South Australian citrus and South Australian wine.

-The South Australian citrus industry is predominantly found in the Riverland, less than two hours’ drive from our home here in the Barossa.
-The region has almost three million citrus trees, producing approximately 200,000 tonnes of citrus annually.
-Citrus plays a big part in the zing-factor of our gins and helps us hit this crisp, vivacious flavour that only fresh citrus can achieve.
-More well known in South Australia, and all over the world for that matter, is Barossa Valley wine, and we’re proud to incorporate Barossa Wine into our Budburst Gin and Barossa Grapes into our Barossa Shiraz Gin.
-Our region is one of the oldest wine growing areas in Australia, producing around 50,000 tonnes of fruit every year.
+The South Australian citrus industry is predominantly found in the Riverland, less than a two-hour drive from our home here in the Barossa.
+This region has almost three million citrus trees, producing approximately 200,000 tonnes of citrus annually.
+Citrus plays a big part in the zing factor of our gins and helps us hit this crisp, vivacious flavour that only fresh citrus can achieve.
+More well known in South Australia, and all over the world for that matter, is Barossa Valley wine.
+We’re proud to incorporate Barossa Wine into our Budburst Gin and Barossa Grapes into our Barossa Shiraz Gin.
+Our region is one of the oldest wine-growing areas in Australia, producing around 50,000 tonnes of fruit every year.

 Flavoured Gins of Australia

 What makes our boutique range of gins so special is that we’ve spent years perfecting the flavours and experimenting with different combinations, applications and quantities of Australian native botanicals.
 We’ve only just scratched the surface and are always ‘playing’ around to see what interesting flavours we can discover.
-We love keeping an eye on what other Australian Gin Distilleries are doing and we’ve seen some fantastic gins utilising native botanicals such as green ants, finger limes, bush tomatoes and strawberry gum.
+We love keeping an eye on what other Australian Gin Distilleries are doing.
+We’ve seen some fantastic gins utilising native botanicals such as green ants, finger limes, bush tomatoes and strawberry gum.